-- Contact your Delphix representative to request this capability.
-Delphix will assist you to review that all Oracle Cloud requirements are met to successfully run a Delphix Engine with the most appropriate configuration for your Use Cases.
+- Contact a Delphix representative to request this capability.
+Delphix will assist in assuring that all Oracle Cloud requirements are met to successfully run a Delphix Engine with the most appropriate configuration for the use case.

-- Review Checklist of Information Required for Installation and Configuration.
+- Review the Checklist of Information Required for Installation and Configuration.

-- Make sure that the Oracle account you are using to deploy your Delphix Engine has an appropriate level of permissions to upload files to a Bucket in Object Storage and use that object to produce a Custom Image.
+- Make sure that the Oracle account being used to deploy the Delphix Engine has an appropriate level of permissions to upload files to a Bucket in Object Storage, and use that object to produce a Custom Image.

-Determine which virtual cloud network (VCN) you will use when launching the virtualization instance.
-To maximize performance, deploy the Delphix Engine instance in the same VCN/subnet in which you will create your virtual databases (VDBs).
+Determine which virtual cloud network (VCN) is being used when launching the virtualization instance.
+To maximize performance, deploy the Delphix Engine instance in the same VCN/subnet in which the virtual databases (VDBs) will be created.

 Provisioning a VDB requires a compute instance running the same database engine as the source.
 Please note, however, that the target instance only needs storage to accommodate the OS, database platform binaries, etc., because Delphix delivers all of the data files.

 Make sure that the necessary ports are open.

 Using the Delphix Engine for OCI will require connections to source and target database servers.
 Such connections require various ports to be open, enabling communications.
 For a detailed list of the network and port requirements, click the link that corresponds with the relevant database platform.